 - Compact, light, portable.

-- Cable can be replaced, is detachable.
+- The cable can be replaced, is detachable.

 - Forgiving of lower bit rate.
 Bit rate vs. sample depth (If you’re really nerdy and want to find out more about how your computer captures audio :P).